geoff616/blockspring-cli/README.md

 ```

-to keep track of the parent repo, but there are no requirements beyond the file existing in the block.
+to keep track of the parent repo, but there are no requirements beyond the file existing.

 #### Publishing changes to a block